Church of God of Prophecy: Recent history

 "Exclusivity" has never been an official Church teaching.
-However, some ministers have subscribed to such teachings, and still hold them today, separate from the church's official stance on the subject.
+However, some ministers have subscribed to such teachings, and still hold them today, separate from the Church's official stance on the subject.
 The Church is working hard to correct the negative impression that this assumption has caused.
-In 2004, a joint cooperative world evangelism effort began between the Church of God (Cleveland) and the Church of God of Prophecy.
+In 2004, a joint cooperative world evangelism effort began between the Church of God (Cleveland, Tennessee) and the Church of God of Prophecy.
 This, and other efforts, are steps toward healing the effects of the long-time hurt and mistrust between the two organizations.

-In 2006, at the Church's bi-annual General Assembly, General Overseer Fred Fisher retired from this leadership role and a new General Overseer was appointed, Randy Howard.
+In 2006, at the Church's bi-annual General Assembly, General Overseer Fred Fisher retired from this leadership role and a new general overseer was appointed, Randy Howard.
 After a week-long discussion between members at this same General Assembly, the Church changed its long-standing interpretation of acceptable reasons for divorce and remarriage.
 The Church agreed that people who had been divorced (for the cause of fornication) and were later remarried may become members of the Church of God of Prophecy.
 There was an overwhelming majority, made up of several thousand voting members, that voted for the change.

 Bishop Howard announced his resignation on April 26, 2013, for a season of spiritual renewal and to focus on personal issues within his family.
 With Howard's resignation, the general presbyters of the Church were Bishops David Browder (Asia and Oceania), Sam Clements (North America), Clayton Endecott (Europe, the Commonwealth of Independent States and the Middle East), Benjamin Feliz (Central America, Mexico and Spanish-speaking Caribbean), Clayton Martin (Caribbean and Atlantic Ocean Isles), Stephen Masilela (Africa) and Gabriel Vidal (South America) served as a plurality of leadership until before the International Assembly convened in Orlando, Florida in late July 2014.

-During the pre-Assembly meeting of International Presbytery, after days of prayer and discussion, it was discerned that Bishop Sam N. Clements, North America General Presbyter, was God's choice as the sixth General Overseer of the Church of God of Prophecy.
+During the pre-Assembly meeting of International Presbytery, after days of prayer and discussion, it was discerned that Bishop Sam N. Clements, North America General Presbyter, was God's choice as the sixth general overseer of the Church of God of Prophecy.
 Bishop Clements began his term on September 1, 2014.
+The current Presiding Bishop is Tim Coalter, who was selected at the 2022 International Assembly.